 Everywhere we look, hoops are going green — literally!
 The #PlantLady trend has made it into the embroidery world, and we couldn’t be more excited about it.
 (Especially those of us who aren’t the best at remembering to water the real deal.)

 A traditional Japanese needlework technique, sashiko was originally used for repairs and reinforcements.
 But today it's getting lots of love for its decorative purposes.
 The patterns are always graphic and repetitive, and they use only a basic running stitch (yes, beginners, you should try this!).

 Ready to put it all together for your first project?
 You'll use cut-out letters to spell the word "MAKE."
 After you cut and fuse your fabrics, add stitching, beads, buttons (optional), tassels and trim.
 Then build your skills by learning the feather stitch, a boho-style favorite.

-If you've been loving the embroidery trend, now's the time to show off those stitches for the holidays!
-These ornaments from Jessica Long of Namaste Embroidery (and our Modern Hand Embroidery class!) use beginner-friendly stitches to create adorable sparkly samplers that look great on your tree or wreath.
+If you've been loving all thing's embroidery this year, now's the time to show off those stitches for the holidays!
+These ornaments from Jessica Long of Namaste Embroidery (and our Modern Hand Embroidery class) use beginner-friendly stitches to create adorable sparkly samplers that will look great on your Christmas tree.

 Every style blogger worth her selfie is posting summer snaps with a glass of rosé in one hand and straw beach bag in the other.
 And with good reason: the bags are roomy, durable, and pretty darn cute.
 (Plus, sand just shakes right out of them.)
 What's not so cute: how crazy-expensive they can be, sometimes upwards of $150, especially when they have embroidery or other embellishments.
 Say goodbye to your #summervibes budget.